• Skip to primary navigation

 Servings 8

-Author Camilla
+Author Camilla Hawkins

 Ingredients

-• 1 part Carrot grated
+• 1 part carrot grated

-• ½ part Red onion grated
+• ½ part red onion grated and juices retained

-• Enough mayonnaise to coat
+• mayonnaise enough to coat

 Instructions